samuelmtthw/OverNight/README.md

 # OverNight

-[OverNight](https://www.samuelmtthw.github.io/overnight) is a travel-oriented website where you can explore Indonesia and the hotels inside it.
+[OverNight](https://www.samuelmtthw.github.io/overnight) is a travel-oriented website where you can explore Indonesia and look for hotels on some of Indonesia's most beautiful places.

-This website is created to fulfil teamwork assignment from Progate Indonesia.
+This website is created to fulfill the team assignment from Progate Indonesia.

 \
 **Developers**